gsssrao/youtube-8m-videos-frames/README.md

 Dependencies for downloading youtube video ids for categories

-* Basic bash commands like grep and awk should work.
+* Basic bash commands like grep, awk and cut should work.

 Dependencies for downloading youtube videos from ids